MichalTesnar/michaltesnar.github.io/blog-posts/jaroska intro.md

+Note: Try to show vulnerability at the beginning.
+Later when talking personally ask questions and try to understand the individuals.

 Hey, my name is Michael.
 I graduated from this school 3 years ago.
 And it is my outermost pleasure to stand here with you in this moment again, to present you this brand new event called "Study Without Borders".
 I have studied abroad for a bit now, and I was really looking forward to coming back here.
 Cause I have a strong calling to talk to you all, and I was looking to do it since August.

 Let me tell you why.